ibm-cloud-docs/watson-assistant/web-chat-security.md

     Without web chat security enabled, each customer who uses your assistant is identified only by the `user_id` property that is part of the message request.
 This is sufficient for identifying unique users for billing purposes, but it is not secure, because it could be modified.

     By encoding user identity information as part of the JWT payload, you can authenticate users securely.
-The JWT payload is encrypted and cannot be accessed or modified by the user.
+The JWT is signed and cannot be modified by the user.

     For more information about using JWTs for secure authentication, see [Authenticating users](/docs/watson-assistant?topic=watson-assistant-web-chat-security-authenticate).